 The theatre has always been a home to me.
 Although I spent my entire childhood telling stories and putting on performances, I found my love for directing in college.
 Through my studies at Ithaca College, I developed this passion and began to use theatre to tell the stories of the world around me.
 After graduating summa cum laude, I started working with playwrights to develop new work, and to facilitate and produce workshops of their new plays.
 I am passionate about theatre for social change, and enjoy using theatre as a facet to tell inspiring stories that can change the way people view the world.

 As a director I strive to create a collaborative space where playwrights, actors and designers can craft a compelling story to share with an audience and inspire change.
 I am drawn to plays that explore the human experience in ways we aren’t conscious of in our everyday life such as emotion, sound or movement.
 I enjoy exaggerating these intangible aspects on stage to examine the range of the human experience and how absurdity intersects with reality.

 As a playwright, I focus on being the medium between the world and the theatre.
 Playwriting allows me taking real life moments and dramatize them on stage.
 Through language, characters can become multi-dimensional and create daring conflicts filled with tension on stage.
-I love developing new plays, whether I’m working on a short, twn-minute or long 1-2 act play.
+I love developing new plays, whether I’m working on a short, ten-minute or longer play with many acts.
 I also am passionate about collaborating with other playwrights and providing them with assistance and dramaturgical feedback as they develop their work.